barrygreengus/sturdy-umbrella/README.md

 for the sake of our sanity.
 Let's at a least:
 * plan out our system before we create it (can be a rough plan)
-* WRITE TESTS FOR OUT CODE (Rust has built-in support for unit tests :D)
+* WRITE TESTS FOR OUR CODE (Rust has built-in support for unit tests :D)